 The village, which is more a hamlet to be honest, has been designed with the art of hospitality in mind, it offers a bistro, fine bakery and grocery store, shops and bike workshop all arranged around the central square.
 Cellar tours are held throughout the year.

 History & Culture in Pauillac

-Owners of the Château Lynch-Bages since 1939, over the generations, the Cazes family has spread its viticultural wings and developed a model brand of tourism that is steeped in a tradition of hospitality.
+The Cazes family have owned the Château Lynch-Bages since 1939, the Cazes family spread its viticultural wings and developed a model brand of tourism that is steeped in a tradition of hospitality.
 From the Ariège mountains to the vineyards of the Mèdoc and elsewhere, the story is about journeys.

-Like many others, the Cazes-family laborers from the Ariège region of southwest France left their mountains in 1875 and set up home in the Médoc.
+Like many others, the Cazes-family were labourers from the Ariège region of southwest France who left their mountains in 1875 and set up home in the Médoc.
 Starting as a baker in Pauillac, Jean-Charles Cazes, took charge of Lynch-Bages in 1939.

 He crafted a wine that rapidly gained recognition.

-André Cazes, the youngest of his 4 sons, was studying Law.
-But he was dragged into the turmoil of the Second World War.
-Taken prisoner, he didn’t make his way back to Pauillac until after the Allied victory.
-Here, he went into Insurance.
-It was not until the 1960s that he took back the reins of the property.
+André Cazes, the youngest of his four sons, was studying law, but was dragged into the turmoil of the Second World War, taken prisoner, and didn’t make his way back to Pauillac until after the Allied victory.
+Once home he went into insurance and it was not until the 1960s that he took the reins of the property.
 And like his father before him, his influence was decisive.
 He regenerated and expanded the vineyard, which attained almost 100 hectares at the end of the 1990s.